Alliance of Rabbis in Islamic States: Founding and organization

 The Alliance of Rabbis in Islamic States was founded by Rabbi Mendy Chitrik in September 2019.
 Having spent over twenty years in Turkey, he recognized a chance to assist Jews residing in predominantly Muslim countries, where obtaining aid from organizations based in the United States or Israel could occasionally present challenges.
 He is the head Rabbi of Istanbul's Ashkenazi Jewish community, and serves as the alliance's chairman.
 It is the first rabbinic association in the Muslim world.

 The establishment of the alliance aims to foster connections and provide support for Ashkenazi, Sephardi, Chabad, and communal rabbis who serve Jewish communities in predominantly Muslim nations.
 As of March 2021, ARIS had formed a network of rabbis spanning 14 mostly Muslim-majority member countries including Albania, Azerbaijan, Morocco, Nigeria, Turkey, Tunisia, Iran, Kazakhstan, Kosovo, Kyrgyzstan, UAE, Uganda, and Uzbekistan.
 The organization supports around 100,000 Jews in these countries.
 Additionally, it includes rabbis serving Jewish communities in other regions with Muslim majorities, such as North Cyprus and the Russian republics of Tatarstan and Bashkortostan.

 ARIS' first summit was held in Istanbul on December 22, 2021.
 The organization was received by Turkish president Recep Tayyip Erdoğan at the Presidential Complex the next day.
-In the meeting, Erdogan told ARIS that “the ties with Israel are vital for regional stability.”
+In the meeting, Erdoğan told ARIS that “the ties with Israel are vital for regional stability.”

 ARIS' activity is approved by Chief Rabbi of Israel Grand Rabbi Yitzchak Yosef and follows his Halachic directives.